 Explorer Post 714

 The Law Enforcement Explorer Post helps youth gain insight into a variety of programs that offer hands-on career activities.
 For young men and women who are interested in careers in the field of law enforcement.
-Exploring offers experiential learning with lots of
+Exploring offers experiential learning with lots of fun filled, hands-on activities that promote the growth and development of adolescent youth.

 Law Enforcement Explorers are youth volunteers and are often associated with their local police department.
 The Explorer program is nationally sponsored by Boy Scout of America.
 The Exploring program’s purpose is to provide experiences that help young people mature and to prepare them to become responsible and caring adults.